DV

 Strategy & risk

 BND tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds approach, while VCIT tracks USD investment-grade intermediate-term corporate bonds with a bonds approach.
-Beta is 0.98 for BND and 1.07 for VCIT, indicating BND is less volatile relative to the market.
+Beta is 0.98 for BND and 1.07 for VCIT, making BND the less volatile of the two by this measure.

 BND beta0.98